U.N. court orders Russia to halt its invasion of Ukraine, in a largely symbolic ruling

+The court voted 13 to 2 in favor of ordering Russia to “suspend” military operations in Ukraine and to prevent armed units from taking further action.
+Of the two judges in opposition, one was from Russia, the other from China.

+Ukrainian President Volodymyr Zelensky said in a tweet that the order constituted a “complete victory in its case against Russia” and that “ignoring the order will isolate Russia even further.”

-Though the court’s preliminary order is in theory binding under international law, there were no signs that Moscow would comply.
+But while the court’s preliminary order is in theory binding under international law, there were no signs that Moscow would comply.
 No Russian representatives showed up when Ukraine argued its case last week.
+They subsequently submitted a document asserting that the court lacked jurisdiction to the decide the case.

 A final ruling, potentially years away, would also be expected to have negligible impact.